-Aquaculture is an increasingly important and expanding industry for Scotland, helping to sustain economic growth in the rural and coastal communities of the Highlands and Islands.
-Involving the farming or culturing of fish, molluscs, crustaceans and algae, it produces our most valuable food export.
-The Scottish aquaculture industry is dominated by Atlantic salmon farming, but also has significant production of rainbow trout and mussels.
+Aquaculture is an increasingly important industry for Scotland, helping to sustain economic growth in the rural and coastal communities of the north and west.
+Involving the farming or culturing of fish, molluscs, crustaceans and seaweed, aquaculture produces our most valuable food export.
+The Scottish aquaculture industry is led by Atlantic salmon farming, but also produces significant quantities of rainbow trout and mussels.

 The Scottish Government supports Scotland’s aquaculture industry to achieve sustainable growth targets, with due regard to the marine environment, by 2020.
 The targets are to increase:

 - marine finfish production sustainably to 210,000 tonnes (164,380 tonnes in 2012*)

 - shellfish production (especially mussels) to 13,000 tonnes (6,757 T in 2013)

 - salmon 162,223; marine rainbow trout 2,076; halibut 73; sea trout 8